genelet/godbi/README.md

 # godbi

-_godbi_ adds a set of high-level functions to the generic SQL handle in GO, for easier database executions and queries.
+_godbi_ adds a set of high-level functions to the generic SQL handle in GO.
 Check *godoc* for definitions:
 [![GoDoc](https://godoc.org/github.com/genelet/godbi?status.svg)](https://godoc.org/github.com/genelet/godbi)

 There are three levels of usages:

-- _Basic_: operating on raw SQL statements and stored procedures.
+- _Basic_: operating on raw SQL statements including stored procedures.
-- _Model_: operating on specific table and fulfilling CRUD actions, as *Model* in MVC pattern.
+- _Model_: fulfilling CRUD actions as *Model* in MVC pattern on a table.
-- _Schema_: operating on whole database schema and fulfilling RESTful and GraphQL actions.
+- _Schema_: fulfilling RESTful and GraphQL actions on multiple tables.

 _godbi_ is an ideal replacement of ORM.
 It runs SQL, CRUD, RESTful and GraphQL tasks gracefully and very efficiently.
-The package is fully tested in MySQL and PostgreSQL, and assumed to work with other relational databases.
+The package is fully tested in MySQL and PostgreSQL.

 <br /><br />